-The Blue whale is the most massive creature to have ever lived.
-They can grow up to 85 feet (26 meters) long and weigh in at over 200 tons (181 metric tons.)
+The Blue whale is the most massive creature to have ever lived and can grow up to 85 feet (26 meters) long and weigh in at over 200 tons (181 metric tons.)
 They pass by San Diego from mid-June to September.

 You can tell this whale apart from other whales by its flat U-shaped head and a noticeable ridge that goes from its blowhole to the top of the upper lip.
 It is also important to note that you can only see its dorsal fin when it is about to dive.

 Did you know that a Blue Whale’s spout is over 30 feet tall?
 Because of this, you can see this spout from miles away.

 Fun Fact- I had an extremely memorable moment where I witnessed over 10 Blue whales, less than half of a mile offshore of the La Jolla kelp beds.
 I was working on a 1/2 day fishing boat, when all of the sudden there were spouts everywhere!

 As a result, I was running all around the boat in total awe, as several of them came extra close to the boat.
 It was unbelievable to see creatures as big as the 85-foot fishing vessel swimming so gracefully.
 I will never forget that day!

 Here is a short video that I took off the coast of Orange County on July 9, 2018.

 The Fin whale is the second-largest whale measuring up to 75 feet (23 meters) and weighing 80 tons (72 metric tons).

 They look similar to a blue whale but more narrow with a prominent dorsal fin, long back, and a tall spout.

 Fin whales are speedy swimmers, clocking in speeds of over 23 miles per hour.
 In fact, because of their speed, they have been described as the “greyhound of the sea.”